TimeIncOSS/advanced-rss-widget/README.md

 ## Credits

-This plugin was written by the development team at [IPC Media](http://www.timeincuk.com/) and maintained by [@spacedmonkey](https://github.com/spacedmonkey/).
+This plugin was written by the development team at [Time Inc. UK Ltd.](http://www.timeincuk.com/) and maintained by [@spacedmonkey](https://github.com/spacedmonkey/).